MaterializeInc/materialize/doc/user/content/quickstarts/apps.md

     CREATE SCHEMA shop;
     ```

-1. Create the connection to the Confluent Schema Registry:
+1. Create [a connection](/sql/create-connection/#confluent-schema-registry) to the Confluent Schema Registry:
     ```sql
     CREATE SECRET IF NOT EXISTS shop.csr_username AS '<TBD>';
     CREATE SECRET IF NOT EXISTS shop.csr_password AS '<TBD>';